Travel First-Aid Kit List for Family Trips

 A travel first-aid kit doesn’t have to cost you an arm and a leg, and you don’t have to bring enough medical supplies to perform emergency surgery.
 In fact, you just have to gather the essentials so you can better deal with unexpected illnesses and injuries away from home.

-We’ve put together a checklist so you can put together your own travel first-aid kit that suits your family, their health concerns, and the destinations that you’re going to.
+We’ve put together a list so you can put together your own travel first-aid kit that suits your family, their health concerns, and the destinations that you’re going to.
 This do-it-yourself first-aid kit will be more than enough for most destinations that a family would visit.
 If you are going to travel to remote destinations or those with terrible health care, you’ll need to talk to a travel clinic or doctor, as you may need to take extra precautions.

 How to use your travel first-aid kit